Kathy Ellins

 The University of Texas at Austin

 Dr. Ellins holds a Ph.D. in Geography from Columbia University, a Masters in Science Teaching (MAT) from New York University and a B.A. in Geology from Skidmore College.
-She is a collaborative STEM educator who is committed to engagement with external stakeholders and partners in academia, government and the private sector.
+Retired from the University of Texas at Austin, Dr. Ellins consults on geoscience education projects and pursues a passion for painting people, pets, places, and plants.
+As an educator, Dr. Ellins is committed to engagement with external stakeholders and partners in academia, government and the private sector.
 She is knowledgeable in the scholarship of educational research.
-Her work strives to translate educational research into practice to improve science learning and reach the public through: (1) curriculum development for the Earth/ocean/climate sciences; (2) teacher professional development and teacher leader preparation; (3) multi-institutional collaboration to promote diversity in the geosciences at the K-12 and undergraduate levels; and (4) interdisciplinary projects.
-She mentors graduate and undergraduate students, and K-12 educators.
+Her work focused on translating educational research into practice to improve science learning and reach the public through: (1) curriculum development for the Earth/ocean/climate sciences; (2) teacher professional development and teacher leader preparation; (3) multi-institutional collaboration to promote diversity in the geosciences at the K-12 and undergraduate levels; and (4) interdisciplinary projects.
+She mentored graduate and undergraduate students, and K-12 educators.
 Dr. Ellins developed and taught 3 courses for pre-service STEM teachers and geology majors in the Jackson School of Geosciences based on content from 3 NSF-sponsored projects (GEO-1203021, DRL-1019815 and OEDG-0703687) and led the creation of online K-12 curriculum for the DIG Texas Instructional Blueprints for Teaching Earth Science projectWater Exploration and GeoFORCE Texas' 12th Grade Summer Academy.
-Current projects include GeoASCEND and Geoscience Ambassadors.
-Dr. Ellins is a Fulbright CORE Scholar and the 2017 recipient of the NAGT Neil Miner Award for exceptional contributions to the stimulation of interest in the Earth sciences.
+Current consulting projects include GeoASCEND and Geoscience Ambassadors and the NSF-sponsored MUSICA (Modeling, Uplift, Seismology, and Igneous geochemistry in the Colombian Andes project.
+She is a Fulbright CORE Scholar and the 2017 recipient of the NAGT Neil Miner Award for exceptional contributions to the stimulation of interest in the Earth sciences.

 Workshop Leader, Webinar Participant, Website Contributor